About Eastern Norway

 Visit the tourist information and get help booking accommodation and finding out what is happening in town.

-The Hamar Region contains four municipalities; Hamar, Stange, Ringsaker and Løten.
+The Hamar region consists of four municipalities; Hamar, Stange, Ringsaker and Løten.

 The tourist information offices in Jotunheimen will help you book rooms at the mountain cabins and plan your trip in the area.

 Jotunheimen is the most popular national park in Norway.
 Here you find the highest mountains in Norway, glaciers and a range of outdoor activities.

 Ringerike Reiseliv is your local assistant, and the office is open all year, every day.

 You will find comprehensive information at the tourist information offices in the Old Town and by the guest marina at the quayside in the town centre.